mbfoss/ezpick.nvim/README.md

 })
 ```

-The spec may also be a function returning a spec, in which case it is built
+The spec may also be a function returning a spec, built lazily on each open.
+See
-lazily on each open.
-See the `ezpick.PickerSpec` annotation in
+the `ezpick.PickerSpec` annotation in
 [`lua/ezpick/init.lua`](lua/ezpick/init.lua) for every field.

 Built-ins and third-party sources share one flat namespace, so `register` never
 overwrites: a name already taken gets a counter appended (`tasks` → `tasks_2`),
 with a warning, and `register` returns the name actually used.
-Both sources stay
+Load order decides
-reachable, and load order decides which one keeps the plain name, so prefix yours
+which one keeps the plain name, so prefix yours (`myplugin.tasks`).
-(`myplugin.tasks`) to stay out of the race.

 A name that could never be opened is an error rather than a warning: the empty
 string, a name containing whitespace (`:Ezpick` splits its arguments on it), and